This post may contain affiliate links. Please read our disclosure policy.

 - Sprinkle with fresh parsley before serving.
 Serve immediately.

-I don't recommend subbing the heavy cream with half-and-half or milk because then the sauce is likely to break because of the citrus juice.
+- I don’t recommend subbing the heavy cream with half-and-half or milk because then the sauce is likely to break because of the citrus juice, and the sauce won’t thicken up as well.